Bladder augmentation surgery increases bladder size. It can be done laparoscopically.

 The usual hospital stay is 3-5 days.
 If you have any problems, you will need to stay longer.

-At the hospital, the staff will: Give you fluids and nutrients through an IV—You will not be able to eat until your intestines are working normally.
+After your procedure, the hospital staff will: Give you fluids and nutrients through an IV—You will not be able to eat until your intestines are working normally.
 This may take several days.
 When you are ready, the tube in your nose will be removed.
 You will begin to take fluids by mouth.
-You will slowly progress to soft foods.Have you take deep breaths to keep your lungs clearEncourage you to walkTeach you how to insert the catheter through the urethra or through the stoma—Depending on your recovery, the catheter that was placed during surgery may be removed before you go home.
+You will slowly progress to soft foods.Have you take deep breaths to keep your lungs clear.Encourage you to walk.Teach you how to insert the catheter through the urethra or through the stoma—Depending on your recovery, the catheter that was placed during surgery may be removed before you go home.
 If so, you will be taught how to catheterize yourself at home using a tube.Teach you how to irrigate the bladder using a salt water solution and a catheter

-Contact your doctor if any of the following occurs: Signs of infection such as fever and chillsRedness, swelling, increasing pain, bleeding, or discharge from the incision and/or stoma siteNausea and/or vomitingAbdominal painLittle urine output, extreme cloudiness, pus in the urine, or a bad odor to the urineDifficulty with catheterizing or irrigating
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection such as fever and chillsRedness, swelling, increasing pain, bleeding, or discharge from the incision and/or stoma siteNausea and/or vomitingAbdominal painLittle urine output, extreme cloudiness, pus in the urine, or a bad odor to the urineDifficulty with catheterizing or irrigating

 Pediatric Endosurgery & Innovative Techniques.

-Sweeney DD, Smaldone MC, Docimo SG.
-Minimally invasive surgery for urologic disease in children.
+Sweeney DD, Smaldone MC, et al. Minimally invasive surgery for urologic disease in children.

 Nat Clin Pract Urol.